 Elfing is a first-year and sophomore based tradition, which is a favorite among the students.

-When the Class of 1966 were first-years, they were, most unfortunately, very obnoxiously hazed during Hazing Day.
-Concerned by this, the class of 1966, now sophomores, tried to counter future harmful effects caused by Hazing Day by deciding to "care" for the first-years, but in secret.
+When the Class of 1966 were first-years, they were severely hazed during Hazing Day.
+They did not want the class of 1967 to undergo the same harmful experience, so they decided to "care" for the first-years in secret.
 Each sophomore was paired with a first-year.
 The sophomore left little presents outside the first-year's doors for about a week.
 These gift-leaving sophomores were called elves.

 Today, elfing occurs early to midway through fall semester.
 One date is set across campus for the start.
-Typically, the first part of Elfing is covering the first-year's door with newspaper or something fun, so that when the first-year innocently awakes, she'll open the door to startlement.
-She'll usually find the first of her little elfing gifts as well.
-The first-year, or, in Elfing, the Elfee (as in the one being Elfed), receives these presents over the course of the week from her Elf who, of course, goes by a false name.
-After Elfing, the sophomore reveals her still-secret identity.
+Typically, the first part of Elfing is covering the first-year's door with newspaper or something fun, so that when the first-year innocently awakes, they will open the door to a surprise.
+They will usually find the first of their little elfing gifts as well.
+The first-year, known as the "Elfee" (as in the one being Elfed), receives these presents over the course of the week from their Elf who, of course, goes by a false name.
+After Elfing, the sophomore reveals their true identity.